Jackson Blake

-Jackson Blake (born August 3, 2003) is an American professional ice hockey player for the Carolina Hurricanes of the National Hockey League (NHL).
+Jackson Blake (born August 3, 2003) is an American professional ice hockey player who is a right winger for the Carolina Hurricanes of the National Hockey League (NHL).
 He played college ice hockey at North Dakota.
+Blake won the Stanley Cup with the Hurricanes in 2026.

 Playing career

 Early years

 Blake was born in Fargo, North Dakota and grew up in Eden Prairie, Minnesota.
 He played one year of ice hockey at Shattuck-Saint Mary's before playing at Eden Prairie High School.
 During his sophomore year at Eden Prairie the Eagles finished as runner-up in the Class 2A state tournament.
 In his junior year at Eden Prairie, he recorded 20 goals and 38 assists in 19 games.
 He scored the game winning double-overtime goal to help Eden Prairie win the 2021 Class 2A state championship.
-During the 2020–21 season, he recorded seven goals and ten assists in 25 games for the Chicago Steel.
+During the 2020–21 USHL season, he recorded seven goals and ten assists in 25 games for the Chicago Steel.
 During the Clark Cup playoffs he recorded one goal in eight games and won the Clark Cup championship.
 During the 2021–22 season, he recorded 27 goals and 50 assists in 51 games.
 Following the season he was named All-USHL Third Team.

 Blake was selected in the fourth round, 109th overall, by the Carolina Hurricanes in the 2021 NHL entry draft.